bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Example running the QnA on a Linux computer.

 {% qna %}
-Q: folder of service "BESClient
+Q: folder of service "BESClient"
-A: /opt/BESClient/bin
+A: /opt/BESClient
 {% endqna %}

 # image path of &lt;service&gt; : string